GiacomoGiovannetti/Awaken-Mind/README.md

 ## :warning: Issues

-At the moment the project should run perfectly.
+At the moment the project should run without problems.
 In case you find some issues let me know!

 ## :email: Contact Me